Linda Holland: Research

-Holland's early research examined anatomical structures in purple sea urchins, and a protein involved in clotting, Von Willebrand factor.
+Holland's early research examined anatomical structures in purple sea urchins (Strongylocentrotus purpuratus), and a protein involved in clotting, Von Willebrand factor.
 She went on to examine reproduction in sea urchins, salps, and amphioxus, known as lancelet.
 Holland began collecting amphioxus in Tampa, Florida in 1988, which enabled her to use them as a model system to study evolutionary biology.
 Holland was the lead scientist on the project analyzing the genome of amphioxus, and her work revealed reuse and copying of genes by amphioxus.
 Her research also addressed the evolution of bilaterian animals as in her 2013 Holland et al. publication (see image).
 In 2017 she wrote a history of the use of amphioxus in biological research.